 Tour the Mezcal Producers of Santa Catarina Minas

-Few tourists get far outside downtown Oaxaca to find out where all that mezcal is coming from and just how its produced.
-As a result, those who make the trek are treated to eager artisans who relish the opportunity to show off their craft and wares.
+Few tourists get far outside downtown Oaxaca to find out where all that mezcal is coming from and just how it’s produced.
+As a result, those who make the trek are treated to eager artisans who relish the opportunity to show off their crafts and wares.
 A handful of boutique distilleries are found in and around the town of Santa Catarina Minas.
 These tiny distilleries create mezcal using traditional methods.
 Moreover, tours and samples are often free or tip-based and the passionate distillers have an incredible wealth of information to share.
 Distillery Lalocura was a particular highlight of ours.

 Van Life Oaxaca City Downtown